-When we first started our business we received call from a lady who told us that someone had put graffiti on her driveway and was there any way to remove it.
-She said it looked like symbols of some sort very much like a snake.
-The funny thing, though, was that the graffiti only appeared when the driveway was wet.
-When we went to look at the driveway we discovered that someone had pressure washed the driveway using too much pressure and too direct of a tip and had actually etched designs in the driveway.
-Etching is slightly blasting tiny bits of concrete off engraving lines in the concrete which show up especially when the concrete is wet.
+When we first started our business we received call from a lady who told us that someone had put graffiti on her driveway and asked us to remove it.
+She said it looked like symbols much like a snake.
+The funny thing was that the graffiti only appeared when the driveway was wet.
+We went to look at the driveway and discovered that someone had pressure washed the driveway using too much pressure and too direct of a tip and etched designs in the driveway.
+Etching is slightly blasting tiny bits of concrete off, engraving lines in the concrete which show up especially when the concrete is wet.

-1) Use the green tip when washing.
+1) Use the green tip when washing concrete.
 The red and yellow tips put all the pressure in a very small area and will blast the top off the concrete.
 The white and the black are more spread out and designed for washing cars, siding, etc.

 2) Use a pressure washer between 3,000 and 3,500 PSI as nothing more powerful is needed for household maintenance.
 Small electric pressure washers are usually not a good option for the homeowner (other than being inexpensive) as they do not have enough PSI to really do the job of cleaning.

-4) If there is a lot of dirt, mold and mildew, etc. use a cleaner - let the detergent do the work - not you.
+4) If there is a lot of dirt, mold and mildew, or other stains,use a cleaner - let the detergent do the work - not you.
 Cleaners pull the dirt out of the open pores and give you a better clean.
+They also leave the pores open so you can get a good seal if you use a concrete sealer after cleaning.
 A pressure washer removes surface dirt but can't get inside the pores.
-A cleaner on your driveway works like detergent for your clothes in your washing machine.
 Usually an all-purpose cleaner such as SealGreen Driveway and Garage Cleaner will handle the job.

 6) Don't try to remove sealers or coatings with a pressure washer.
-Often times this leads to over-concentration of water pressure in small areas which blast the top off the concrete.
-The majority of the resistance of your concrete is in the top layer.
-Once this layer has been removed, your concrete is very susceptible to deterioration.
+Often times this leads to over-concentration of water pressure in small areas which blast the top off the concrete and leave etch marks.
+The majority of the strength of your concrete is in the top layer.
+Once this layer has been removed, your concrete is very susceptible to deterioration and damage.